Semiparametric Gaussian copula models: Geometry and efficient rank-based estimation: Tangent space and efficient score

 These ``generators of the efficient score'' are completely determined by the orthogonality conditions

-Before we solve these equations for $\vc{h}_m^\theta$, $m=1,\dots,k$, we discuss a result that provides a necessary and sufficient condition for orthogonality of quadratic forms in the Gaussianized variables to the space $\tangentspaceU$.
-Its proof is given in Appendix~\ref{app:tangent}.
+Before we solve for $\mathbf{h}_m^\theta$, $m=1,\ldots,k$, we provide a necessary and sufficient condition for orthogonality of quadratic forms in the Gaussianized variables to the space $\mathcal{T}_{\prs_{\theta}}$.
+Its proof is given in Appendix A in the supplement.